rossmacrae/IOD_mini_project_1/README.md

 # IOD_mini_project_1
-This contains my submission for IOD Distribution project
+This contains my submission for the IOD Distribution project